Communication (Digital Media Production)

 Minor Coursework: 12 hours or more.

 Majors must fulfill minor requirements in one departmental field outside Communication, with the exception of a minor in Hispanic Marketing.
 Students should check with minor department for specific requirements.
-Recommended minors include: Business, English, Political Science, Psychology, Journalism (at FAMU), Sociology, Criminology, History, and British Studies (London Program).
+Recommended minors include: Film Studies, Business, English, Political Science, Psychology, Journalism (at FAMU), Sociology, World Literature/World Film, Innovation, Humanities, Technology and Society, Information Technology, History, and British Studies (offered only at the London Center).

 Oral Communication Competency: 0 beyond major requirements.